eatinsundip/Suricata/ET_FP_Submissions/2023/March/2034674-20230324/README.md

 I received a Filebeat IDS alert for an **Attempted Administrator Privilege Gain** with a possible Apache log4j RCE attempt.

+I think this was all a massive coincidence once I looked at it.

 ## Full Message below